jmalczak/jmalczak.github.io.build/app/_posts/2015-01-06-using-t4-templates.md

 </dictionaries>
 {% endhighlight %}

 Additional dictionaryname attribute will be used to name C# class so it doesn't have to follow the same name as database table.
-Three more DTO classes are used to hold intermediate values during dictionary generation.
+Three more DTO classes are used to hold the intermediate values during dictionary generation.

 {% highlight csharp %}
 public class DictionaryItemDefinition